xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/algo-linkedlist.md

 }
 ```

-In the code above, `curr` is a pointer that traverses the entire LinkedList. `add` is a mutator method which modifies the original LinkedList (i.e., `this`).
+In the code above, `curr` is a pointer that traverses the entire linked list. `add` is a mutator method which modifies the original linked list (i.e., `this`).
 Specifically, it modifies the `next` of the last node in the original list by making it point to a new node instead of being null (which means it doesn't point to anything).

 ```
 console.log('l before adding\n', l //> 1 -> 2 -> 3 -> null